zijie-cai/coqui-ai-voice-clone-gui/README.md

 # Coqui AI Voice Clone GUI

-This project is a better GUI made for creating your own voice clone and speech generation using `tkinter` and `customtkinter`, allowing for:
+This project is a better GUI made for creating your own voice clone and speech generation allowing for:

 - Text-to-Speech (TTS) generation using Coqui TTS - XTTS-V2.
 - AI-powered text generation using Hugging Face models.
 - Language detection and translation using Google Cloud API.
-- Audio recording and playback with `sounddevice`.
+- Live audio recording and playback.
-- Multilingual support with dynamic UI updates.
+- Multilingual support with dynamic UI updates (17 languages in total).

 ## Features